chiakangZacHung/eScoop/README.md

 # eScoop

-The goal is to create an android app that handles online orders.
+The goal is to create an android app that handles online orders with multi‑functionalities that include location‑detection,image storage/retrieval, various authen‑ tication methods, push notification and offline cache..

 This is menu function where the customers can place the orders
 <p align="center">